 How PDFix Desktop Solves These Issues

 At PDFix, we work closely with remediators and UX designers who face these challenges daily.
 To make life easier, we’ve focused on the most common pain points users encounter when exporting PDFs and developed automated commands to tackle them.
-Now, with PDFix Desktop, you can open your InDesign-exported PDF, run a set of commands, and let the tool automatically fix those issues.
+Now, with PDFix Desktop, you can open your InDesign-exported PDF, run a set of auto-fix commands, and let the tool automatically fix InDesign issues.
 It only takes a few clicks, saving you hours of work in just minutes.

 Here are a few of the top problems we’ve been working on lately, along with the quick fixes we’ve created: